parubok/swing-stream-utils/README.md

                                new Column<>("Status", Server::getStatus, 200, String.class));
 ```

-`SimpleTableModel` may be build from a stream as following:
+`SimpleTableModel` (extends `javax.swing.table.DefaultTableModel`) may be build from a stream as following:
 ```java
 import java.util.List;
 ...